Where To Have A Power Lunch In LA17 great restaurants to do business (and hopefully eat something, too).

 Maybe you’re an important business person and all of your meal times have been taken over by work.
 Maybe you’re an out-of-work actor/tech person/freelance writer who’s constantly taking meetings.
-Maybe you just need to not talk about budgets in the office anymore, and instead you want to talk about them while you eat some food.
+Maybe you just need to not talk about budgets in the office anymore and want to talk about them while you eat food instead.

 Whatever the reason, you’ve planned a lunch meeting, and we’re here to help you pick the spot for it.
-The places on this guide have tables large enough to accommodate all your important business person folders, and food that will please any picky clients.
+The places on this guide have tables large enough to accommodate all your important business person folders and food that will please any picky client.

 You’ve been introduced to someone “in town for the summer” whose actual job is vague, but who is “taking meetings” and has decided they want to take one with you.
 They’ve already made Cecconi’s their unofficial HQ (the Chateau is their official one), so you might as well meet them there.
 The waiters are wearing waistcoats, there’s marble on almost every surface, and everyone is drinking wine at 11:30am on a Wednesday.
 Including you.